geotools/geotools/docs/user/library/coverage/index.rst

 The gt-coverage module is responsible for:

-* implementation of the coverage interfaces from :doc:`gt-opengis <../opengis/index>` such as GridCoverage2D and Format
+* implementation of the coverage interfaces from :doc:`gt-api <../api/index>` such as GridCoverage2D and Format
 * Bridging between Java Advanced Imaging, JAI Image IO and Java Image facilities and the geospatial idea of a GridCoverage
 * Recognizing additional formats available on the CLASSPATH using **GridFormatFinder**